Storm Preparedness Guide 2026

-A letter TO OUR COMMUNITY BE PREPARED: 2025 HURRICANE SEASON FORECAST CALLS FOR VIGILANCE As the 2025 Atlantic hurricane season begins, early preparation is more important than ever.
-Forecasts from NOAA and other agencies predict an above-average season, with 17 to 19 named storms, four major hurricanes and a higher chance of landfall along Florida’s Atlantic coast.
-The shift from El Niño to possible La Niña conditions, along with record-high ocean temperatures, makes this a season to take seriously.
+Atlantic hurricane season begins June 1, and early preparation is more important than ever.
+Experts continue to emphasize the importance of staying informed, reviewing emergency plans and preparing for the possibility of severe weather and tropical systems that could impact Florida’s Atlantic coast.
 HOW THE CITY IS PREPARING The city is ready with emergency protocols for before, during and after a storm: Before: We inspect storm drains, offer sandbags, secure public property and coordinate with Volusia County and state agencies.
 During: Our emergency operations center monitors conditions and shares updates in real time.
 After: We assess damage, clear roads, restore services and support recovery.

 WHAT YOU CAN DO Have a plan: Know your evacuation zone and make arrangements for those with special needs and pets.
 Build a kit: Stock up on water, food, medications, flashlights and important documents.